kellenks/COVID-19/README.md

 ### SIR Isaac Newton's public repo for COVID-19 Math Modeling Contest

-In an effort to maximize collaboration, we are happy to share some data/code we think could be helpful for other groups
+In an effort to maximize collaboration, we are happy to share some data/code we think could be helpful for other groups!